topwaye/morse/README.md

 Practically, if you do, some batteries are ejected (i.e. back to sleep) instantly, which means they are not ready to run.

+A battery is a container filled with round slices of electricity.

+Memory is a pond of round slices.
+Each round slice has a name by which we can find it out.

+Devices are sources of round slices to be put into or gotten from the pond.

+Debug is a procedure of plugging in a battery and then pulling it out.

 topwaye@hotmail.com